aws-samples/eb-tomcat-snakes/README.md

 	~$ cd eb-tomcat-snakes
 	~/eb-tomcat-snakes$ ./build.sh

+You can use either the AWS Management Console or the EB CLI to launch the compiled WAR.
+Scroll down for EB CLI instructions.

 ##### To deploy with the AWS Management Console
 1. Open the [Elastic Beanstalk Management Console](https://console.aws.amazon.com/elasticbeanstalk/home)